deadex-ng/server/Install Apache Web Server on Ubuntu 22.04.md

 ## Verifying the Installation

-Verify that Apache was successfully installed by running the command `apache --version`.
+Verify that Apache was successfully installed by running the command `apache2 --version`.
 This should display the version number of the installation of Apache.
 For reference, this guide is using `Apache` version `2.4.52`.

 ## Configuring the Firewall